 Click here to see a list of local hotels (you'll need Adobe Acrobat Reader).

-Robert McDonald will present a recital on Friday, October 25 at 8:00 p.m. in Esber Recital Hall.
-Admission is free.
+Robert McDonald presented a recital on Friday, October 25 at 8:00 p.m. in Esber Recital Hall.

 Prelude and Fugue in B major, BWV 892 (from the Well-Tempered Clavier, Book II) ♦ J. S. Bach